guhjy/2015ori-1/materials/study_02/interview-protocol.md

 Before we begin with the actual interview, I would like to ask you to hand over the spreadsheet with the fabricated data you created.
 You can either give me the spreadsheet on a USB stick or you can use this usb stick.

-[If participant has spreadsheet on their own stick, Jan copies spreadsheet to his laptop]
+[If participant has spreadsheet on their own stick, Jan copies spreadsheet to his laptop; laptop already ready setup before to reduce waittime]

 [If participant does not have their own stick but a laptop, participant copies fabricated data to EMPTY transfer stick]